Your compass for practical change management.

 • Description: a summary description of the deliverable, its purpose, it’s context etc.

-• Roles: a list of roles – responsible and contributing – associated with the deliverable
+• Roles: a list of roles – responsible and contributing – associated with the deliverable.

-• Template: a template and/or sample of the deliverable in PDF or MS Office and compatible format
+• Template: a template and/or sample of the deliverable in PDF or MS Office and compatible format.

-• Related Processes: a list of processes where the deliverable is created, updated or used as input
+• Related Processes: a list of processes where the deliverable is created, updated or used as input.

 In addition to the core content of processes (what you need to do), roles (who needs to do it) and deliverables (what you need to produce) Changemethod also provides a number of change tools.

-The change tools include diagnostic, planning and execution aids ranging from assessment tools to job aids and checklists.
 You can find them in the ‘what help do I have?’ section of each content guide as well as in context around as you navigate around the methodology.